Simon Kooper

 – 31 January 1913) was the Captain of the ǃKharakhoen (Fransman Nama), a subtribe of the Nama people in Namibia from 1863 to 1909.
-He became famous for leading the Nama in the Herero and Nama War of 1904–1907.
+He became famous for leading the Nama in the Herero and Nama War of 1904–1908.

 Early life

 Kooper was born in Pella in the Northern Cape.
 It is not known when his clan moved to South-West Africa but in the mid-1850s the ǃKharakhoen under Piet Koper already resided there.
-At that time the ǃKharakhoen were one of the Nama clans allied to the Orlam Afrikaners at Windhoek.
+At that time the ǃKharakhoen were one of the Nama clans allied to the Oorlam Afrikaners at Windhoek.
 When this alliance was defeated by merchant Andersson's private army in the Battle of Otjimbingwe on 15 June 1863, Piet Koper was killed and Simon Kooper ascended to chieftaincy.

 Kooper was looking for a place for his clan to settle permanently.
 Only in 1889 could a missionary be found to stay with them.
 The Fransman tribe settled at Gochas with him which since then is their clan's main settlement.